 Figure 3: Patterns of repository events on Github

 But if this pattern of scaling between many-some-rare is so common ('In recent years, due to ubiquitous computerization, networking and obsessive data collection, reports of heavy-tailed distributions have almost become a routine' (Muchnik et al., 2013: 1)), what can digital sociology do?
 On the one hand, many data visualisations whether in the form of networks, scatter plots or line graphs today present the power-law or scale-free pattern of digital media.
 What then of the cultural saturated feedback loop described above?
 As technological concretisation binds practices, habits, emotions, and interactions through digital devices and infrastructures and devices, the derivation of patterns increasingly depends on abstractive modes of knowing that classify, cluster, calculate and predict events precisely in order to shape them.
 Predictive analytics, as demonstrated in Google Research's work on how users' searches foreshadow airline ticket bookings or car sales (Varian and Choi, 2009), derives patterns from data using a much more technical armature of machine learning techniques.
 This modelling is an increasingly dense force affecting the feedback loop between people and digital infrastructures (Pariser, 2011).
-Techniques such k-means clustering, nearest neighbour classification, linear regression, logistic regression, principal component analysis, neural networks, decision trees, random forests, and support vector machines are rapidly becoming an integral part of every level and niche of digital assemblages, ranging from playful mundane devices such as 'kittydar, 'a neural network to detect cat photos (https://github.com/harthur/kittydar) through to thousands of projects implementing 'face detectors' or 'motion detectors' for smart phones, web browsers, and for different operatings systems.
+Techniques such k-means clustering, nearest neighbour classification, linear regression, logistic regression, principal component analysis, neural networks, decision trees, random forests, and support vector machines are rapidly becoming an integral part of every level and niche of digital assemblages, ranging from playful mundane devices such as 'kittydar, 'a neural network to detect cat photos (https://github.com/harthur/kittydar) through to thousands of projects implementing 'face detectors' or 'motion detectors' for smart phones, web browsers, and for different operating systems.
 Even a single technique like the popular random forest classifier (Breiman, 2001) can be found hundreds of thousands of times in gitbhub.com and tens of thousands of times in a popular programming languages such as R (R Development Core Team, 2010).
 The proliferation of these techniques is perhaps much less visible, and the ways in which they imprint or weave through flows of meaning and things is harder to analyse.
 They are somewhat withdrawn elements in the feedback loops of cultural space.
 These predictive models and classifiers sometimes operationally shape the experience and action (as in Netflix or Amazon recommendation systems, or in the classifiers that detect and classify body gestures in the Microsoft Kinect game controller), and sometimes they are analytic tools used by people working on platforms trying to make sense of emerging or divergent patterns in practice.
 As always, the feedback loops between knowing and acting are hard to disentangle precisely because they are becoming more tightly coupled.
-If decision trees were an analytic techniques developed by statisticians in the late 1970s trying to make sense of air pollution measurements in Los Angeles (Breiman et al., 1984), in the Kinect game controller they become predictive devices that intensify the immediacy of computer game play.
+If decision trees were an analytic technique developed by statisticians in the late 1970s trying to make sense of air pollution measurements in Los Angeles (Breiman et al., 1984), in the Kinect game controller they become predictive devices that intensify the immediacy of computer game play.
 Online learning – the constant updating of predictive models in response to the flow of current events – is increasingly common in social network media and online transactions.